songofroland/pt-dijkstra/README.md

 ```
 ###### NOTE: You need to have `yarn` installed.

-This should open browser.
-At the moment we don't have live demo.
+This should open your browser.
+At the moment we don't have a live demo.
 The site is mobile friendly so it should work on any screen size.

 ## Graphs
 Simulator provides few graphs you can try.